httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 If the server does not have the desired certificate, it MUST respond with an empty `USE_CERTIFICATE` frame.
-In this case, or if the server has not advertised support for HTTP-layer certificates, the client MUST NOT process the pushed content.
+In this case, or if the server has not advertised support for HTTP-layer certificates, or if the client chooses not to request the server's certificate, the client MUST NOT process the pushed content.

 ### Requiring a client certificate